ddemosi/around-react/README.md

 * Fixed the issue with the delete button not rendering properly when a new card is made.
 I was looping over the data before I converted it the proper format for the Card component.
 * When I fixed the rendering issue with the cards, it solved the "delete" button issue.
 The owner._id is stored in the card data, so it wasn't necessary to use a Promise.all and/or nested query to fix the issue.

+DRAFT 3

+* Switched the useEffect in App.js to a chained promise/nested query instead of multiple function calls.
+* Removed unnecessary code from EditProfile
+* Added catch blocks to promises

 Link to live site:
 https://ddemosi.github.io/around-react/